fastforwardlabs/blog/content/posts/2021-06-09-deep-metric-learning-for-signature-verification.md

 In our [previous blog post](/2021/05/27/pre-trained-models-as-a-strong-baseline-for-automatic-signature-verification.html), , we discussed how pretrained models can serve as strong baselines for the task of signature verification.
-Essentially, using representations learned by models trained on the ImageNet task allowed us to obtain competitive performance when attempting to correctly classify signature pairs as genuine or forgeries (74.3% accuracy on skilled forgeries, 89.5% on unskilled forgeries).
+Essentially, using representations learned by models trained on the ImageNet task allowed us to obtain competitive performance when attempting to correctly classify signature pairs as genuine or forgeries (with ResNet50: 69.3% accuracy on skilled forgeries, 86.7% on unskilled forgeries).

 ![](/images/hugo/metricblog/classificationmetric.png)
 ##### Figure 1.
 Metric learning allows us to learn a discriminative embedding space that both maximizes inter class distances and minimized intra class distance.